AIDY-F2N/NexSlice/README.md

 <div align="center">
     <img src="fig/grafana.png" alt="OAI-RAN">
 </div>

+Go to Dashboards and click on it — you’ll find multiple dashboards covering the entire cluster, nodes, pods, etc. When selecting a dashboard, make sure to choose the correct namespace if applicable (**not default** — use NexSlice instead), and then select the pod whose resources you want to monitor.

 ## Lens UI
 Once your cluster is ready, use Lens — a powerful Kubernetes IDE — to manage your cluster visually instead of using `kubectl` in the CLI.